gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 Q2V is used when a verse is not strong enough on its own and needs another verse to explain it or can be used when 2 verses combine to form an even stronger thought.

-- Most be 2 consecutive verses
+- Must be 2 consecutive verses
 - The entire 2-verse reference range is part of the question and therefore required in the response if not fully spoken by the quizmaster

 The question text should be in the form: